spankowitz/spankowitz.github.io/_posts/2021-01-12-Vulnhub_nullbyte.md

 ### Uploads

 ![nullbytehome](/images/nb3.png)

 Dang it!
 I can't see anything but it is promising.
 We might be able to upload a webshell and browse here.
 We could kick off another gobuster checking this directory but we're not there yet.

 ### phpMyAdmin

 ![nullbytehome](/images/nb4.png)

 Heeeelllllloooooooo nurse!
 This is definitely a login page.
-But what the heck is phpmyadmin?
+But what the heck is phpMyAdmin?
 We can attack the page, but we need to learn a little more about it so we aren't blindly throwing creds at it.

 ## Research

-Being completely uneducated on phpmyadmin, I head over to Wikipedia and read up.
+Being completely uneducated on phpMyAdmin, I head over to Wikipedia and read up.
 It's just a php front end for MySQL.
 Ok cool, we might be able to throw some code in a database or upload a php web shell.
 I need creds though... [phpMyAdmin Default Creds](https://stackoverflow.com/questions/5818358/phpmyadmin-default-login-password).
 Obviously the default doesn't work, but at least I have a username.

 Oh, and don't forget searchsploit.
 I don't see anything that jumps out at me.
 Plus I don't even know what version it's running yet.